 The additional 4.3 million acre-feet of water these water storage projects will yield is important to the overall water supply of the state.
 The diverse locations of the projects help distribute the new supply throughout the state.
 The promise of more supply alleviates the stress that developers are under to provide written documentation from water suppliers that they can provide water to new building sites.
 Farmers will be able to grow and harvest crops without fear that their water supply will be cut.

-Anticipated Actions in 2019
+Anticipated Actions in 2021

-The California Water Commission will continue to monitor the progress of the eight proposed water projects.
-If any of the applicants withdraw, the funds will be spread amongst the remaining applicants.
-The Commission decides how to apportion the funds.
-The projects need to finish required feasibility studies and environmental reviews before receiving bond funding.
+The California Water Commission will continue to monitor the progress of the seven remaining proposed water projects.
+If any of these applicants withdraw, the Commission decides how to apportion the funds.
+The project applicants need to finish required feasibility studies and environmental reviews before receiving bond funding.

-The CalChamber supports a comprehensive solution to the state’s chronic water shortage to ensure all Californians have access to clean and affordable water.
+The California Chamber of Commerce supports a comprehensive solution to the state’s chronic water shortage to ensure all Californians have access to clean and affordable water.
+Any increases in the cost of water should be applied equally across all users.
 Water storage combined with conveyance is an important part of achieving a water supply adequate to meet the needs of Californians.